top of page

 Ecotherapy, also known as Nature-Based therapy, refers to therapeutic work that takes place in connection with the natural world.
 This might look like meeting at my office and going for a walk in Ravenna Ravine, sitting in a nearby park, or simply allowing the more-than-human world to become a co-regulator in our work together.

 That said, outdoor sessions aren’t required.
 Many folks choose to remain indoors or on telehealth for our work, and that’s equally valid.
-Nature-based therapy is simply one option - a support we can draw on if and/or when it feels useful for you.
+Nature-based therapy is one option - a support we can draw on if and/or when it feels useful for you.

 For more info please check out The Alliance for Ecotherapy and Social Justice